-Kyulux was established in Japan in 2015 to develop next generation materials for OLED displays and lighting.
-Based on exclusively-licensed technology from Kyushu University, Kyulux develops hyperfluorescence TADF emitters that will enable cost-effective, durable and efficient OLEDs that do not rely on rare metals.
+Kyulux, established in Japan in 2015, develops next generation OLED materials.
+Based on exclusively-licensed technology from Kyushu University, Kyulux develops TADF/Hyperfluorescence™ emitters that will enable cost-effective, durable and efficient OLEDs that do not rely on rare metals.

-Kyulux is a growing company that currently employs over 30 people in its operations in both Japan and the U.S. The company’s US branch uses and develops a unique and advanced AI system originally licensed from Harvard University called Kyumatic to accelerate material development.
+Kyulux is a growing company that currently employs over 70 people in its operations in both Japan and the U.S. The company’s US branch uses and develops a unique and advanced AI system originally licensed from Harvard University called Kyumatic to accelerate material development.

 Kyulux is founded

 Kyulux raises $13.5 million in a Series A funding round

 Kyulux exclusively licenses Harvard University’s deeplearning AI platform

 Kyulux and Nanoco to develop next-gen hybrid QD-OLED displays

 Wisechip joins Kyulux to demonstrate HF PMOLED prototype and commercialize such displays

 Kyulux dramatically improves the performance of its blue HyperfluorescenceTM OLED emitters